derekthompson80/projects/snake/game/README.md

 - The snake moves continuously in the direction it's facing
 - Eat food to grow longer and increase your score
 - Avoid hitting the walls or the snake's own tail
-- The game ends when the snake hits a wall or its own tail
+- The game ends when the snake hits a wall or its own tail or no more moves can be made